mlambert125/new-java-curriculum/content/classes-and-objects-1/_index.md

 ### Learning Objectives:

-- I can break up a java program into separate functions/methods.
+- I can use methods in a java application to break up functionality and solve more complex problems.

 ## Introduction